Mike Conaway

 Kenneth Michael Conaway (born June 11, 1948) is an American politician who was the U.S. representative for from 2005 to 2021.
 He is a member of the Republican Party.
 The district Conaway represented is located in West Texas and includes Midland, Odessa, San Angelo, Brownwood, and Granbury.
 Conaway led the investigation into Russian interference in the 2016 United States elections (with assistance from Trey Gowdy and Tom Rooney) after the Intelligence Committee chair, Devin Nunes, recused himself.
 Aside from serving as the chair of the House Ethics Committee, he served as the chair of the House Agriculture Committee, and later its ranking member.
 Conaway indicated in July 2019 that he would not be seeking reelection.
 Conaway was succeeded by fellow Republican August Pfluger.

 Background

 Conaway was born in Borger in the Texas Panhandle northeast of Amarillo, the son of Helen Jean (McCormick) and Louis Denton Conaway.
 He graduated in 1966 from Permian High School in Odessa in Ector County, where he was a standout player for the Permian Panthers and a member of the first Permian State Championship team in 1965.
-After High School, he attended Ranger College on a football scholarship before attending Texas A&M University-Commerce (then named East Texas State University), lettering in Football for the Lions from 1966 to 1969 and was a member of two Lone Star Conference championship teams.
+After High School, he attended Ranger College on a football scholarship before attending Texas A&M University-Commerce (then named East Texas State University), lettering in football for the Lions from 1966 to 1969 and playing in two Lone Star Conference championship teams.
 He majored in Accounting, graduating in 1970.